beauNate/lazylms-macos/README.md

 This is a personal hobby project which utilizies LM Studio REST API and the `lms-cli`

-Check it out here: https://lmstudio.ai/ and https://lmstudio.ai/docs/cli
+Check it out LM Studio here: https://lmstudio.ai/ and https://lmstudio.ai/docs/cli

 ## Installation